martyhora/material-issue-tracker/README.md

 # Material Issue Tracker

 An issue tracker app with material design written by using React and Redux.
-Allows you to manage your project issues and set due dates.
+Allows you to manage your project issues, star them, set due dates and filter through them via fulltext search.

 # Installation